 Intelligence reports (Created by mission designer or VIS)

-VID and VIS (if participating in the campaign) will publish intelligence reports which gives updates to the enemy situation.
-This is something JFACC need to bring into its planning and decide if they need to change their plans, or change their priorities.
+VID and VIS (if participating in the campaign) will publish intelligence reports which gives updates about the enemy situation.
+This is something JFACC need to consider during planning and decide if they need to change their plans and/or priorities.

 Concept of operations (CONOP) (Created by mission designer)